gsa-oes/office-of-evaluation-sciences/pages/contact.md

 class:
 summary: Our team is passionate about bringing and building evidence to tackle Federal priorities.
 ---
+## Joining OES

+The Office of Evaluation Sciences (OES) is currently accepting applications for one-year fellowships beginning in October 2019 in Washington, D.C.
+Based at the General Services Administration (GSA), OES is a team of applied researchers tasked with applying insights from the social and behavioral sciences to federal programs, and testing and learning what works.
+OES partners with federal agencies to evaluate the effectiveness of new evidence-based interventions on program outcomes and provides agencies evidence to make informed programmatic decisions.

+The work and role of OES is unique - directly designing, implementing and analyzing evidence based interventions and randomized evaluations in a large-scale federal policy environment.
+OES Fellows apply promising interventions at a national scale, run large scale tests reaching millions of people, and work closely with key decision makers in government.
+Fellows shape their own high-impact portfolio of work, design and direct projects, author academic publications, and benefit from a dynamic team and flexible Federal work environment.

+Full-time fellowship positions start in October 2019 in Washington, D.C.
+Fellows and Associate Fellows join OES on-loan from academic, nonprofit, or government offices on either a reimbursable or non-reimbursable basis.
+Fellows have come from a variety of universities, non-profits, and federal departments.
+There is additional flexibility for Federal employees applying for a rotational detail.

+You can learn more about the position and what we look for by [viewing the 2018 Fellowship Solicitation]({{site.baseurl}}/assets/files/FY18Solicitation.pdf).

 ## Partnering with OES

 We’re excited to partner with new agency collaborators across government.
 What makes an opportunity a good fit for testing an evidence-based insight with OES?